The often surprising realities of new motherhood.

 In fact, if depression or anxiety is going to surface over the course of a woman's lifetime, it most often occurs at this this time; women are most vulnerable to depression and anxiety during pregnancy and the postpartum period.
-Estimates are that up to 20 percent of women (and maybe even more) suffer from Perinatal Mood Disorders, which can occur anytime during pregnancy and/or the postpartum period.
+Estimates are that up to 20 percent of women (and maybe even more) suffer from Perinatal Mood and Anxiety Disorders, which can occur anytime during pregnancy and/or the postpartum period.
 Many women struggle with significant emotional problems during their pregnancies, months before their babies arrive, and often have unspoken fears that these challenges may continue, or perhaps even worsen, after the baby is born.

 New mothers are frequently excessively sleep deprived, overwhelmed by all of the newness and change taking place, and may even be frustrated by trying to balance the endless needs of a new baby with their many other preexisting obligations.
 Having a baby is a major life transition and requires a lot of flexibility and significant adjustments, and this remains true whether it is your first baby, or if you are adding additional children to your family.
 For the new mother it can often feel as if nothing is being accomplished all day long-another pile of laundry, stack of dirty dishes, or diaper in need of servicing just lines up to take the place of everything you thought you just completed.
 There is no end in sight.
 And there are no breaks; you are on duty, quite literally, around the clock.